This article was first published in another form on 6th April 2018

 What about your riding technique?

 “The rule of riding pavé is to relax your grip – you don’t hold on tight.
-In order to do that you need a much wider grip – more like a tennis racket grip – so you have a bit more tape on your handlebar to make it bigger, and you strap up your wrists to stop the really small vibrations.
+To do that you need a much wider grip – more like a tennis racket grip – so you have a bit more tape on your handlebar to make it bigger, and you strap up your wrists to stop the really small vibrations.

 And that will get you to the finish line in A1 condition?